 Porter-Leath's Books from Birth program provides early literacy resources to children from birth to age five.
 Books are provided to Shelby County families at no cost.

-Porter-Leath welcomed Books from Birth as its newest program on July 1, 2017.
+Porter-Leath welcomed Books from Birth as a new program on July 1, 2017.
 This amazing program promotes kindergarten readiness and strengthens family bonds in Shelby County by providing age-appropriate books for all children from birth to age five.

 Books from Birth formally organized in the summer of 2005 as the Shelby County affiliate of Dolly Parton's Imagination Library after a state-wide effort brought the Imagination Library to all children in Tennessee's 95 counties.
-Books from Birth is currently the largest of 1,700 programs affiliated with Dolly Parton's Imagination Library.
+Books from Birth is currently the largest of all the programs in the United States affiliated with Dolly Parton's Imagination Library.

 As an affiliate of Dolly Parton's Imagination Library, Books from Birth is made possible through the generous support of the Dollywood Foundation, Governor's Early Literacy Foundation and private support.